mojaloop/contrib-fido2-flutter-lib/README.md

 3. Host the JSON file at https://example.com/.well-known/assetlinks.json, replacing example with your domain.

+### Getting everything to work

+1. While the user is logged in via traditional login processes, when the user needs to register a FIDO credential, request registration options from the server - these will be provided as inputs to `initiateRegistration`.
+2. Prompt the user to begin the registration phase by calling `initiateRegistration` with the registration options retrieved in the previous step.
+3. Format the `RegistrationResult` into something that your web server understands and send the results - the server will save the keyHandle(credential identifier) and public key and associate it to the user.
+4. The next time the user needs to verify their identity (e.g. for login), request signing options from the server - these will be provided as inputs to `initiateSigning`.
+5. Prompt the user to authenticate themselves by calling `initiateSigning` with the signing options retrieved in the previous step.
+5. Once again, format the `SigningResult` into something that your web server understands and send the results for verification.
+If the server deems that this is indeed a valid signature produced using the private key of the key pair previously registered, then the user has been authenticated.

 ## Example code from my repo

+If you wish to see a working example, you can take a look at this [repo](https://github.com/kkzeng/fido2-client-example-flutter);

 ## Common Issues

+Q: I am getting a white screen when I call `initiateRegistration` or `initiateSigning`.
+How do I fix this?
+A: Please check that you have hosted the assetlinks file correctly.
+Make sure you follow the steps for that correctly.

 ## External resources for FIDO

 [W3 WebAuthn Spec](https://www.w3.org/TR/webauthn/#webauthn-relying-party)

-[Mozilla Web Authentication Docs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API) [Fido2ApiClient API Reference](https://developers.google.com/android/reference/com/google/android/gms/fido/fido2/Fido2ApiClient)
+[Mozilla Web Authentication Docs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API)

+[Fido2ApiClient API Reference](https://developers.google.com/android/reference/com/google/android/gms/fido/fido2/Fido2ApiClient)

 [Introduction to WebAuthn API](https://medium.com/@herrjemand/introduction-to-webauthn-api-5fd1fb46c285)